thiagosrib/thiagosrib/README.md

 ### Hi there! 😁

-My name is Thiago Ribeiro, and I'm from Brazil (🇧🇷).
-I'm an enthusiastic technologist, constantly driven by the pursuit of knowledge.
-With over 18 years of experience, I transitioned from more than a decade as a Mainframe developer to becoming a mobile developer and Tech Lead at [Foursys](https://foursys.com.br/).
-I have always loved creating and sharing content throughout my career.

-As the Founder of [Mabi](https://t.me/mabi_ai_bot), I developed a virtual assistant for Telegram that helps users identify whether a product is vegan by analyzing the ingredients from images.
-Additionally, I am the Founder of [e-cozi](https://www.e-cozi.com.br), a SaaS specialized in industrial kitchen management, handling everything from supply management to produced inventory control.
+My name is Thiago Ribeiro and I'm from Brazil (🇧🇷).
+I am the **Founder** of **[Mabi AI]([#](https://www.mabi-ai.com.br))**, a virtual assistant for Telegram that helps users identify whether a product is considered vegan based on its ingredients.
+I am also the **Founder** of **[e-cozi]([#](https://www.e-cozi.com.br))**, a SaaS specializing in industrial kitchen management, from ingredient sourcing to inventory management.

+In addition to my entrepreneurial endeavors, I'm currently working as a Specialist Tech Lead at **[Foursys](https://foursys.com.br/)**, where I focus on private pension projects in Mainframe.

+I'm passionate about technology, constantly learning, and embracing new challenges.
+I transitioned from over 10 years as a Mainframe developer to mobile development, and I love producing content and sharing knowledge throughout my career.

-In my free time, I enjoy watching movies (🎞️) and series (📺), reading books (📚), listening to music (🎵), learning about everything I can, and occasionally philosophizing about life.
+In my free time, I enjoy watching movies (🎞️), and series (📺), reading books (📚), listening to music (🎵), learning about everything I can, and occasionally philosophizing about life.

 <div align="center">
   <a href="https://github.com/thiagosrib">